UKCloud/documentation/articles/azure/azs-how-create-key-vault-portal.md

 ## Viewing the secret

-1. Once the secret has been created, select it on the *Secrets* page.
+1. Once you've created the secret, select it on the *Secrets* page.

 2. On the secret's blade, select the current version.